North Shore Neighbourhood House Site Redevelopment

 Council Consideration – Fall 2021

-• City staff presented Official Community Plan amendment, rezoning, and park boundary adjustment for Council consideration.
+• City staff presented an Official Community Plan amendment, rezoning, and park boundary adjustment for Council consideration.

 • Public Hearing was held.